Skip to Main Content

 Rather than hyphenating your last name, these days some newlyweds are changing their middle name to their maiden name (or adding a second middle name) and taking their spouse's last name.
 Want the how-to?
 Read our guide to changing your middle name after marriage.

 Did you know that you can choose an entirely different last name—neither your maiden name nor your spouse's name?
 To do this, most states will require you to file a formal name change petition with the court.
+Some partners both combine their last names into something new.
+(Read our guide to combining last names after marriage.)

 For many individuals, keeping their maiden name is their preferred choice.
 If that sounds like you, turn your administrative attention to other practical matters such as how you will handle banking and paying bills as a married couple.